angelQ95/angelQ95/README.md

 ### Hi there 👋

+I'm a software engineer at ISCAS, I am engaged in web full stack development.

+In addition to developing code, I like to read books, especially paper books.
+I am happy to make plans for anything, and I have a strong desire to manage time nodes.

+Check out my portfolio here or shoot me an email to angelq1995@163.com if you want to chat!

 <!--
 **angelQ95/angelQ95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.